qawolf/qawolf/docs/docs/use_a_test_attribute.md

 Now that at least some of the elements in our test have a `data-qa` attribute, let's create a test that targets the `data-qa` attribute whenever possible.

-When creating our tests, QA Wolf looks for attributes from the [`QAW_ATTRIBUTE` environment variable](api#qaw_attribute) to create selectors.
-It defaults to `data-qa,data-test,data-testid`.
+When creating our tests, QA Wolf looks for attributes from the [`QAW_ATTRIBUTE` environment variable](api#qaw_attribute).
+The default value of `QAW_ATTRIBUTE` is `data-qa,data-test,data-testid`.
 What this means is that:

-- if the element you interact with has the `data-qa` attribute, the generated test code will target that attribute and value combination
+- if the element you interact with has a `data-qa`, `data-test`, or `data-testid` attribute, the generated test code will target that attribute and value combination
 - otherwise, the generated test code will use the [default selector logic](review_test_code#element-selectors)

 You can change the `QAW_ATTRIBUTE` to a different attribute like `aria-label` if you prefer.